What our customers are saying about DRAQ7™

 - easy to use - no wash, no RNase needed

-- deal for use with GFP & FITC labels - DRAQ7™ fluoresces in the far-red region
+- ideal for use with GFP & FITC labels - DRAQ7™ fluoresces in the far-red region

 - Cost-effective analysis